 Resource Addition work flow

 The first step to actual Password Management in PMP starts with adding your "resource" to the PMP database.
 Here, resource denotes the server/application/device whose user accounts and passwords are to be managed by PMP.

-or import from a CSV file along with their user account and password information
+- Add resources either manually or import from a CSV file along with their user account and password information

 - Setup the password reset method to one of remote or agent-based, if you need

-together for the convenience of performing operations in bulk
+- Group resources together for the convenience of performing operations in bulk

-Resource Groups: Maintaining resource groups in hierarchical structure (groups, sub-groups) for navigational convenience
+- Create Nested Resource Groups: Maintaining resource groups in hierarchical structure (groups, sub-groups) for navigational convenience

 - By default, the passwords added by you could be viewed and edited only by you.
 If required, share resource passwords with other PMP users or user groups

 - Access and modify passwords that are owned by you and that are shared to you

 Access Control work flow